askharley/askharley-blog/src/posts/01-a-reintroduction-to-ecmascript-6.md

 // --> Han
 ```

-Both `let` and `const` make us of block scoping which we'll speak more about now.
+Both `let` and `const` make use of block scoping which we'll speak more about now.

 ---